kvverti/clavender/index.md

 2. Run `make` to compile the project.
 Building Lavender requires a C compiler to be installed.

-3. Assuming the build is successful, run Lavender using the following command exactly as written.
+3. Assuming the build is successful, run Lavender using the following command.
     ```
-    $ ./lavender -fp stdlib/src
+    $ ./lavender
     ```
     You should see something like the following.
     ```